bartificer/programming-by-stealth/docs/pbs83.md

 ### Kitchen Sink Example 2 — Everything but Header & Footer

-Since a Card can have either a header, or, an image cap on top, and, either a footer or an image cap on the bottom, let’s look at a sample card that replaces the header and footer with a pair of image caps.
+Since a Card can have either a header, or an image cap on top, and either a footer or an image cap on the bottom, let’s look at a sample card that replaces the header and footer with a pair of image caps.

 ```html
 <!-- The Card -->